open-telemetry/opentelemetry-specification/specification/trace/api.md

 The remaining functionality of `Span` MUST be defined as no-op operations.

-Note: This is expected to be fully implemented in the API, and MUST NOT be overridable by the SDK.
+This functionality MUST be fully implemented in the API, and SHOULD NOT be overridable.

 ## Status